The steps you need to take in the face of infection.

-The scenarios differ, but the problem is the same: a machine has been infected with spyware, a virus, ransomware, or some other form of malware, and the machine’s owner is having a tough time getting rid of it.
+The scenarios differ, but the problem’s always the same: a machine has been infected with some form of malware, and the machine’s owner is having a tough time getting rid of it.

 Often there’s even anti-malware software installed that “should” have taken care of it before things got to this stage.